hstreamdb/docs/docs/reference/sql/sql-quick-reference.md

 ## CREATE STREAM

-Registers a stream on the bottom layer topic with the same name as the stream.
+Register a stream on the bottom layer topic with the same name as the stream.
 An exception will be thrown if the stream is already created.
 See [CREATE STREAM](statements/create-stream.md).

 ```sql
 CREATE STREAM stream_name [AS select_query] WITH (FORMAT = stream_format);